KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 }
 ```

-The setup view builder provides an `unowned` controller reference to avoid reference cycles and memory leaks.
+The setup function's view builder provides an `unowned` controller reference to avoid reference cycles and memory leaks.
 Make sure to keep any additional references to it `unowned`, for instance when passing it into another view.

 ## How to customize a system keyboard

 A ``SystemKeyboard`` can be customized and styled to great extent.
 For instance, you can pass in custom keyboard layouts to it, and provide it with custom services and observable state to it to modify its behavior.

 The `buttonContent` and `buttonView` parameters can be used to customize the content or the entire view of any keyboard button.
-These functions are called for each layout item and the standard view.
+These functions are called for each layout item and are provided with the item and its standard view.

-To use the standard content and item views, just return the provided ones with `{ $1 }`, or `{ item, view in view }` if you prefer more expressive code:
+To use the standard views, just return the provided ones with `{ $1 }`, or `{ item, view in view }` for more expressive code:

 ```swift
 SystemKeyboard(